jmvrbanac/Specter/docs/writing_tests/index.rst

 * All helper functions should start with an underscore (_).
 Just as Python treats a single underscore as "protected", so does Specter.
 * "before_each", "after_each", "before_all", and "after_all" are reserved for setup functions on your test suites (Specs).
+* Currently, we also treat "serialize" and "execute" as reserved names as well.

 Writing Tests